spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/opensource-program/index.html.md

 ### How are GitLab for Open Source Program applications processed?

 Gitlab uses SheerID, a trusted partner, to verify that applicants meet the GitLab for Open Source Program requirements.
 In most cases, applicants receive a decision on their application within three to five business days of submission.
 During periods of high submission volume, processing an application requires up to ten business days.

-The GitLab for Open Source team will then follow the [community programs application workflow](/handbook/marketing/community-relations/community-programs/community-program-applications/) to process applications.

 When verified, applicants receive a verification email containing specific instructions for obtaining their license.

+The GitLab for Open Source team processes applications according to the [Community Programs application workflow](/handbook/marketing/community-relations/community-programs/automated-community-programs/).

 ### Must members of the GitLab for Open Source Program renew their memberships?

 Yes.
 Program members must renew their memberships annually.
 If they don’t renew, [their accounts will be downgraded](https://about.gitlab.com/pricing/licensing-faq/#what-happens-when-my-subscription-is-about-to-expire-or-has-expired).

-<i class="fas fa-hand-point-right" aria-hidden="true" style="color: rgb(138, 109, 59);"></i> We recommend that applicants begin the renewal process at least one month in advance of their renewal dates to ensure sufficient processing time.
+We recommend that applicants begin the renewal process at least one month in advance of their renewal dates to ensure sufficient processing time.
 Note that applications will not be processed during U.S. holidays and responses may be delayed during those periods.
-{: .alert .alert-warning}
+{: .alert .alert-info}

 ### How does someone renew their membership in the GitLab for Open Soure Program?